 We live in a time of great changes.
-With the digitization of the economy, so many jobs have been replaced by tech-oriented skills and this trend is only going to continue.
+With the digitalisation of the economy, so many jobs have been replaced by tech-oriented skills and this trend is only going to continue.
 In this climate, traditional education has become obsolete in the face of the needs and demands of tech companies and new ways of training like our Data Analytics bootcamp in Barcelona are appearing to fill the gap.

-A bootcamp is a specialized, accelerated and professional learning process that helps people change their professional career completely.
+A bootcamp is a specialised, accelerated and professional learning process that helps people change their professional career completely.
 They give you real-world experience working on high-demand. digital skills and knowledge, such as web and mobile application development and data analysis and machine learning.